 Technology continues to be one of the fastest growing industries, with smaller gadgets, quicker speeds, and greater capacity.
 One area that continues to emerge is the Internet of Things, and this became a topic and audience that we were keen to investigate.
 Our aim was to find its influencers and their communities, and then to explore what other niche subtopics there were discussing, and to gather an audience that we could activate in a campaign.

-The Internet of Things is a term used to describe the connection, or network, between physical objects that are embedded with a technology that allows them to share their data with other systems and devices via the internet.
+The Internet of Things (commonly referred to as IoT) is a term used to describe the connection, or network, between physical objects that are embedded with a technology that allows them to share their data with other systems and devices via the internet.
 As tech continues to evolve rapidly, the quantity of ‘things’ that fall within this bracket is increasing.
 From wireless sensors, to machine learning, to smart home devices.
 Yet, with this comes many questions regarding privacy and security.

 So, when we want to tap into this expansive topic and audience, what do we do?